Independent African news, markets, culture and politics.

 Coalition: ADC presents membership cards to David Mark, Aregbesola

-The Imo State chapter of the African Democratic Congress (ADC) has refuted claims of factional divisions within the party, reaffirming its unity under the leadership of Professor James Okoroma.
-According to a statement issued by the ADC National Vice Chairman for the South-East, Sir Bon Unachukwu, the party remains a single, cohesive entity, with Professor Okoroma as its duly recognized State Chairman.
+The Imo State chapter of the African Democratic Congress (ADC) has denied reports of factional divisions, reaffirming its unity under Professor James Okoroma’s leadership.
+In a statement issued by ADC National Vice Chairman for the South‑East, Sir Bon Unachukwu, the party was described as a single, cohesive entity with Professor Okoroma duly recognized as State Chairman.

-The national leadership of the ADC has emphasized that there are no factions within the Imo State chapter, and has directed that all party activities, communications, and official engagements be conducted solely under the supervision of Professor Okoroma’s State Working Committee.
-This clarification aims to dispel any confusion and reassure the public, party members, and the media of the party’s commitment to unity and democratic principles.
+The ADC’s national leadership emphasized that no factions exist within the Imo State chapter and instructed that all party activities, communications, and official engagements be conducted solely under the supervision of Professor Okoroma’s State Working Committee.
+This clarification aims to dispel confusion and reassure the public, party members, and the media of the party’s commitment to unity and democratic principles.

-In the statement released on Monday, Unachukwu advised the public to disregard any unauthorized statements or actions from individuals or groups not recognized by the national leadership.
-He reiterated the ADC’s dedication to transparency, unity, and democratic advancement in Imo State and Nigeria as a whole.
-By reaffirming its leadership structure and dismissing claims of factionalism, the ADC seeks to reassure its supporters and the wider public of its stability and commitment to its core values.
+In the Monday release, Unachukwu urged the public to disregard any unauthorized statements or actions from individuals or groups not recognized by the national leadership.
+He reiterated the ADC’s dedication to transparency, unity, and democratic advancement in Imo State and across Nigeria.

 Scroll to Top